Free cooling: Methods

 Assuming that the system can utilize free cooling, there are three ways to use free cooling:

 Strainer cycle

 The cooling tower water can be directly linked into the flow through the chilled water circuit.
-If the cooling tower is open then a strainer is required to eliminate any debris that could accumulate within the tower.
+If the cooling tower is open, a strainer is required to eliminate any debris that could accumulate within the tower.
 The cost savings are associated with the limited use of the water chiller energy.
 There is an increased risk of corrosion using this method.

 Plate and frame heat exchanger

 A heat exchanger will transfer heat directly from the chilled water loop to the cooling tower loop.
 The exchanger keeps the cooling tower water separate from the coolant flowing through the cooling coils.
-The chiller water is thus pre-cooled and the building is liquid cooled.
+The chiller water is thus pre-cooled and the building is liquid-cooled.
 An energy savings is due to reduced chiller loading and thus a reduction in energy consumption.
 There is an increase in cost due to the pump needing to compensate for the pressure differences.